 We heat our home for the most part using our wood stove.
 Wood heat is a lot better than propane because a wood stove will heat not only the air, but also the floor, walls, and ceiling.
 You get a mix of both direct and radiant heat.
 In addition, wood is a renewable resource.
 Carefully managed woods produce an abundant supply of wood that won’t ever run out as fossil fuels will.
 However, due to some unexpected circumstances, we’ve been using the furnace a bit this winter as well and feeling the pinch just a little.

 There are some long term fixes for some of the problems with heating in the works.
 For example, there is a movement now to improve the standards for furnaces.
 The technology exists to improve the efficiency of furnaces from the current 80 percent to nearly 98 percent.
 In addition, newer furnace fans can save substantially on the electric bills.
-Unfortunately, even though the technology exists, you’d be hard pressed to find any furnaces like this for sale—they simply aren’t available today.
-So what do you do to improve fuel usage in your home today?
+Unfortunately, even though the technology exists, you’d be hard pressed to find any furnaces like this for sale-they simply aren’t available today.
+If your home does require a new heating unit, you may want to approach a furnace installation business in your area to do this in time for the Winter months.
+There are lots of brilliant companies around who could fit a replacement furnace for you, so you just have to take the time to find a good local company.
+For example, learn about a Furnace Installation in Durham if that is where you are based.
+It’s as easy as that!

 We’ve found that running the furnace for one long period is far more efficient than running it over several short periods.
 An engineer who specializes in such things could probably produce the math required to tell you precisely why this is the case, but simply observing the monthly costs has shown us that long burns are more efficient.
 A long burn also provides some of the same radiant heat benefits that our wood stove provides.
 So, we get the house up to temperature in the morning and then turn the thermostat down while we work.
 When it’s time to sit and relax, we heat the house back up again and then turn it down about 2 hours before we go to bed (the house will most definitely maintain temperature long enough for you to get cozy beneath the blankets).
 Using this cycled method of maintaining house temperature can reduce the heating bill by as much as 30 percent when used correctly.
 Given that we work in our house, the cycled method does mean making comfort choices, but the savings are just too great to pass up.
 If you’re working outside the house, using the cycled approach is a given.